Trindad/digestive-diseases/README.md

 we use the PCA with 2 componets as new kind of feature this hel to clean noise but many for ploting in 2D how the algoirthms perform the casification:

 *linear kernel

 *Multi Layer Perceptron with 50 Hidden_layes

-*SVC with RBF kernel
+*Suport Vector MachineSVC with RBF kernel

-*SVC with polynomial^5
+*SSuport Vector Machine with polynomial^5

 the we use a Ensemble Methods of Soft Voting with the algoritms :

 *k-nearest neighbors (k=4)

 *GaussianProcess

-* SVM poly5
+*Suport Vector Machine poly5

 # future work

-it will be recomendt an exploratory anlysis of Neural Network with other arquitecures as weel Sport Vector machine with RBF kernel withan optimization of parameter C & gamma
+it will be recomendt an exploratory anlysis of Neural Network with other arquitecures as weel Suport Vector Machine with RBF kernel withan optimization of parameter C & gamma